pashky/restclient.el/README.md

 # Customization

 There are several variables available to customize `restclient` to your liking.
+Also, all font lock faces are now customizable in `resclient-faces` group too.

 ### restclient-log-request